datanucleus/docs-datanucleus/src/site/markdown/documentation/index.md

 * [Extensions](development/extensions.html) - DataNucleus extension points
 * [Plugin Migration](plugin_migration.html) - process for upgrade migration of DataNucleus plugins
 * [Schema Migration](development/schema_migration.html) - Migration of the schema for an application during the development process
-* [Persistence Process Details](development/persistence_process.html) - an outline of the persistence process and the associated DN classes
-* [Query Process Details](development/query_details.html) - an outline of the query compilation/execution process and the associated DN classes
-* [SCO Type Details](development/sco_type_details.html) - an outline of how second-class container type wrappers work internally
-* [New Datastore HOWTO](development/new_store_plugin_howto.html) - HOWTO support a new datastore with DataNucleus.
+* [HOWTO : Supporting a new Datastore](development/new_store_plugin_howto.html) - HOWTO support a new datastore with DataNucleus.
-* [Dynamic Class/MetaData/Enhance HOWTO](development/dynamic_class_metadata_enhance_runtime.html) - HOWTO dynamically create classes/metadata, enhance and use at runtime
+* [HOWTO : Dynamic Class/MetaData/Enhance](development/dynamic_class_metadata_enhance_runtime.html) - HOWTO dynamically create classes/metadata, enhance and use at runtime